jostmey/rwa/README.md

-# Update

-A bug exist in the code for loading the permuted MNIST task.
-The bug is specific to this task and does not affect any other results.
-The models will need to be re-run on the permuted MNIST task.
-The specific code for the RNN models is fine.
-The bug is limited to the script for loading the permuted pixels.
-An updated arvix manuscsript is forthcoming.

 ## Description

 This repository holds the code to a new kind of RNN model for processing sequential data.
 The model computes a recurrent weighted average (RWA) over every previous processing step.
 With this approach, the model can form direct connections anywhere along a sequence.
 This stands in contrast to traditional RNN architectures that only use the previous processing step.
 A detailed description of the RWA model has been published in a manuscript at [https://arxiv.org/pdf/1703.01253.pdf](https://arxiv.org/pdf/1703.01253.pdf).